bbauska/JS-Programs/README.md

 console.log(trapezoidArea(4, 8, 6));
 // Output: 36
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 185. Check if a Number is a Kaprekar Number
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isKaprekarNumber function checks if a given number is a Kaprekar number.
+<p>The isKaprekarNumber function checks if a given number is a Kaprekar number.</p>
 <pre>
 const isKaprekarNumber = (num) => {
 const square = num ** 2;